How to start snail farming: Beginners Guide

-How to start a snail farm?
+How to start a snail farm

-Establishing a snailery
+Setting up a snailery

+Snail farming requires minimal Land, preferably medium-light soil rich in lime and calcium.
 The soil type is basic to the success of a snailery.
 Snails naturally want damp soil that is neither very wet nor dry.

 A soil moisture content of 35% is ideal, and the Land should not be prone to flooding.
-Damp soils allow the snails to move around freely and lay their eggs in the ground.
+Damp soils allow the snails to move freely and lay their eggs in the ground.

 Soils should be well-drained with minimal compaction and well-aerated to allow air to penetrate the ground easily.